Contact Us

 Most dentists agree on this general guideline:

-• If your mouthwash contains fluoride → use it after brushing.
+• If your mouthwash contains fluoride → use it after brushing

-• If it does not contain fluoride → use it before brushing or at another time of day.
+• If it does not contain fluoride → use it before brushing or at another time of day

 The most important thing is that mouthwash should not replace brushing or flossing.
 It should be an added step in your daily oral hygiene routine.
+Regular professional care, such as routine dental cleaning visits, also plays a key role in maintaining long-term oral health.

 How Often Should You Use Mouthwash?